 The U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) works to keep Americans safe at home by countering international crime, illegal drugs, and instability abroad.
 INL helps countries deliver justice and fairness by strengthening their police, courts, and corrections systems.
 These efforts reduce the amount of crime and illegal drugs reaching U.S. shores.

+As the international lead for civilian security sector reform, INL’s strategy is to rebuild and increase the capabilities of CAR’s law enforcement, justice, and penitentiary systems to improve security, combat impunity, ensure justice, and expand governance in a humane and accountable manner.
+Since 2014, INL has dedicated more than $41 million in funding to re-establish and build the capacity of CAR’s criminal justice, security, and corrections institutions.
+INL’s program assists CAR’s central government in expanding governance to and stabilizing the provinces.
 INL supports President Touadéra’s administration in re-establishing CAR’s criminal justice institutions and strengthening the rule of law through the provision of training, mentoring, technical assistance, and basic equipment.
 INL collaborates with the UN’s Multidimensional Integrated Stabilization Mission to the Central African Republic (MINUSCA), the European Union, France, and other international actors to further rule of law, re-establishment of criminal justice, reassertion of government authority, and reform of CAR’s security sector.

-Accomplishments: Through a sizeable contribution to the United Nations Development Programme (UNDP)’s Multi-Partner Trust Fund, INL is assisting the CAR Transitional Government in the re-establishment of the country’s criminal justice system.
-INL provides training, technical assistance, mentoring, and basic equipment for police, gendarmerie, judicial police, prosecutors, judicial staff, judges, and corrections officers, and supports the refurbishing of some police, gendarmerie, and prisons facilities.
-INL also assists in the re-establishment of prefecture and sub-prefecture offices, which must reassert rule of law, government authority, and rebuild local criminal justice.
+- On February 8, 2019, President Faustin Archange Touadéra and the representative of the 11 largest armed groups in CAR signed a peace agreement in Khartoum, agreeing to extend CAR’s governing functions to cities and areas controlled by the armed groups and to areas relinquished by the armed groups.
+In cooperation with UN Development Programme (UNDP) and other partners, INL is assisting the CAR government in the re-establishment of the country’s criminal justice system, through the provision of training, technical assistance, mentoring, and basic equipment for police, gendarmerie, judicial police, prosecutors, judicial staff, judges, and corrections officers.
+INL is also supporting the refurbishment of some police, gendarmerie, and prisons facilities.
+Additionally, INL assists in the re-establishment of prefecture and sub-prefecture offices, which must reassert the rule of law and government authority and rebuild local criminal justice.